The WordPress development workflow – the best practices

-The purpose of this article is to describe how we do it at White Label Coders, and provide an inspiration for everyone who currently is seeking for good practices to follow and setup his own way of working with WordPress.
+The purpose of this article is to describe how we work on WordPress Development at White Label Coders, and provide an inspiration for everyone who currently is seeking for good practices to follow and setup his own way of working with WordPress site.

-It is important to say, that we work in conjunction with many agencies and designers, what forces us to be reasonably flexible when it comes to details.
+It is important to say, that we work with many agencies and designers, what forces us to be reasonably flexible when it comes to details.
 The opportunity to work with various teams puts us in a privileged position to see different approaches.
 It gives us an opportunity to test and choose solutions which in long run have proved to work best.
 Our current workflow is in fact a distillation of lessons we’ve learned over the past decade, observing these different approaches.
-And it is obviously still evolving, as we work in an ever-changing environment.
+And it is obviously still evolving, as we work in an ever-changing environment of WordPress development.

 WordPress starter theme